 Generators require a DC excitation voltage to set up the magnetic field.
 One way of providing it is by having an auxiliary DC source whose power is transmitted to the rotor with the use of slip rings and brushes, which require a lot of maintenance.
 A better solution is to have two rotors on the main shaft, a main and an auxiliary rotor.
 The small auxiliary winding is initially excited by residual magnetism.
-The voltage generated in the winding is AC: when it goes a modest budget?
+The voltage generated in the winding is AC: when it goes

+Planning a heat distribution system on a modest budget?
 Consider a TRENWA shallow trench system.
 For complete accessibility simply remove the covers.